Locations:

 Where is the radial nerve?

-All your peripheral nerves — including your radial nerves — are branches of other nerves in your body that originate from your spinal cord.
+All of your peripheral nerves — including your radial nerves — are branches of other nerves in your body that originate from your spinal cord.
 If your spinal cord is the trunk of a tree, your peripheral nerves are its branches or roots.
 To understand your radial nerve, it helps to know where it starts and ends.

 Your radial nerve is one of five nerve branches that extend from your brachial plexus.
 The brachial plexus nerves start from nerves that extend from your spinal cord (nerve roots) in your lower neck (cervical spine) and upper chest (thoracic spine).
 They travel underneath your collarbone (clavicle) and through your armpit.